akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 At this point you are entering the App world, it is independent of the PIM.
 If you need more help, you will find everything you need in the App documentation using the `More info` button.

 ::: tips
-The `Connect` may be disabled.
-If that's the case, please get in touch with an Administrator.
-That means you don't have the `Manage apps` permission on your PIM.
-To know how to grant this permission, please read the [Who can connect an App](how-to-connect-my-pim-with-apps.html#who-can-connect-apps) paragraph.
+`Connect` may be disabled.
+If that's the case, that means you don't have the `Manage apps` permission on your PIM.
+Please get in touch with an Administrator.
+To know how to grant or get permissions, please read the [Who can connect an App](how-to-connect-my-pim-with-apps.html#who-can-connect-apps) section.
 :::

 To interact with your PIM, any App needs authorization and permissions.
 This is why we created the `Authorization wizard`.